cassiebuhler/conminCG/matlabCode/Huber/README.md

 We run the problem 100 times by using a for loop.
 To change the number of problems, modify the numProbs variable.

+4. **VIEW PERFORMANCE PROFILES**

+If all the models are ran (model = 4), and perfProfile = true, the code will output a performance profile (using getPerformanceProfiles.m) for number of iterations and elapsed time.

 ## CONTACT